North Korea: Leadership of Kim Jong Il

-The Soviet Union was dissolved on 26 December 1991, ending its aid and support to North Korea.
+The Soviet Union was dissolved in 1991, ending its aid and support to North Korea.
 In 1992, as Kim Il Sung's health began deteriorating, his son Kim Jong Il slowly began taking over various state tasks.
 Kim Il Sung died of a heart attack in 1994; Kim Jong Il declared a three-year period of national mourning, afterward officially announcing his position as the new leader.
 Flooding in the mid-1990s exacerbated the economic crisis, severely damaging crops and infrastructure and leading to widespread famine that the government proved incapable of curtailing, resulting in the deaths of between 240,000 and 420,000 people and leading to the flight of many North Koreans into China, South Korea and neighboring countries.
 In China, these illegal North Korea child immigrants are called the Kotjebi.
 In 1996, the government accepted UN food aid.

 North Korea promised to halt its development of nuclear weapons under the Agreed Framework, signed in 1994.
 South Korea began to engage with the North as part of its Sunshine Policy.
 Kim Jong Il instituted a policy called Songun, or "military first".
-The international environment changed once George W. Bush became U.S. President in 2001, whose administration rejected South Korea's Sunshine Policy and the Agreed Framework.
-Bush included North Korea in his axis of evil in his 2002 State of the Union Address.
-The U.S. government accordingly treated North Korea as a rogue state, while North Korea redoubled its efforts to acquire nuclear weapons.
-On 9 October 2006, North Korea announced it had conducted its first nuclear weapons test.
+In 1999 and 2002, North Korea engaged in two battles on the Yeonpyeongdo islands, the second of which while the South was hosting the FIFA World Cup.
+In 2006, North Korea announced it had conducted its first nuclear weapons test.
+Tensions with South Korea and the United States increased in 2010 with the sinking of the South Korean warship Cheonan and North Korea's bombardment of Yeonpyeongdo.